ordina-jworks/ordina-jworks.github.io/_posts/2023-08-11-k8s-comparison-azure-aws.md

 The platform was originally built to run on top of Azure AKS, with the mindset that it should be easy to migrate to another cloud provider at some point.
 For this comparison, the setup was re-platformed on top of AWS EKS with the same design principles in mind.
 Although careful thought has gone into making the comparison as fair as possible, some decisions might have been influenced due to this history, so keep that in mind when reading the comparison later in this post.
+This comparison will only consider AWS and Azure cloud platforms.

 # Comparison